My LDC Benefits

 - Lab tests.
 For example, your teen's doctor may do a blood test called a complete blood count or test your teen's thyroid to make sure it's functioning properly.

 - Psychological evaluation.
-This evaluation includes a discussion with your teen about thoughts, feelings and behavior, and may include a questionnaire.
+A doctor or mental health professional can talk with your teen about thoughts, feelings and behavior, and may include a questionnaire.
 These will help pinpoint a diagnosis and check for related complications.

 Types of depression